learnbyexample/Command-line-text-processing/ruby_one_liners.md

 * [ruby-doc ARGF](https://ruby-doc.org/core-2.5.0/ARGF.html) filehandle allows to read from filename arguments supplied to script
     * if filename arguments are not present, it would act upon stdin
 * `STDIN` filehandle allows to read from stdin
-* `readlines` method allows to read all the lines as an array
+* [ruby-doc readlines](https://ruby-doc.org/core-2.5.0/IO.html#method-c-readlines) method allows to read all the lines as an array
     * if filehandle is not specified, default is ARGF
 * some comparison notes
     * both files will get saved as array in memory here, while previous solution would save only first file